adelbadran/Walmart-Sales-Forcasting-With-ML/README.md

 # 🛒 Walmart Sales Forecasting with Machine Learning

-## 📌 Project Overview
+## 📌 Description
-This project predicts weekly sales for Walmart stores using historical sales data, store details, and external factors such as holidays and economic indicators.
+Predicts Walmart’s weekly sales using historical data, store info, and external factors, using Linear Regression as a baseline and XGBoost as an advanced model for more accurate demand forecasting.
-By applying advanced machine learning models like Linear Regression and XGBoost, the aim is to help Walmart optimize inventory, plan promotions, and forecast demand accurately.

 ---